-School Contact Details:
+Denton CP School Contact Details:

-Name Contact Details School Office Helen Vidler Email: office@denton.e-sussex.sch.uk Telephone: 01273 513377 Headteacher Guy Walsh Email: office@denton.e-sussex.sch.uk Telephone: 01273 513377 Chair of Governors George Bishop Email: office@denton.e-sussex.sch.uk Telephone: 01273 513377 Clerk to the Governing Board Amanda Townsend Email: office@denton.e-sussex.sch.uk Telephone: 01273 513377
+Name Contact Details School Office Helen Vidler Email: office@denton.e-sussex.sch.uk Telephone: 01273 513377 Headteacher Matt Doody Email: head@denton.e-sussex.sch.uk Telephone: 01273 513377 Chair of Governors Abbie Thomas Email: clerk@denton.e-sussex.sch.uk Telephone: 01273 513377 Clerk to the Governing Board Amanda Townsend Email: clerk@denton.e-sussex.sch.uk Telephone: 01273 513377

-Introduction:
+Introduction

-The central objective of Denton CP School is to create and maintain a safe, happy and healthy learning environment where every pupil can achieve their full potential.
+The central objective of Denton CP School & Nursery is to create and maintain a safe, happy and healthy learning environment where every pupil can achieve their full potential.
 The staff and governing board work in a spirit of co-operation with parents, carers and other interested parties.
 Throughout the process, we will be sensitive to the needs of all parties involved, and make any reasonable adjustments needed to accommodate individuals.

-In line with the requirements of section 29 of the Education Act 2002, Denton CP School:
+In line with the requirements of section 29 of the Education Act 2002, the school:

-- has a complaints procedure that is easily accessible, simple to use and easy to understand. - encourages resolution of concerns by informal means wherever possible. - addresses all points at issue and provides an effective response and appropriate redress where necessary. - resolves issues swiftly to established timescales, impartially and in a spirit of co-operation. - provides a fair investigation by an independent person where necessary. - respects, as appropriate, confidentiality. - ensures that the Governing Board regularly monitors complaints received by the school. - acts in accordance with the requirements of the General Data Protection Regulations (GDPR) and Data Protection Act 2018
+- has a complaints procedure that is easily accessible, simple to use and easy to understand. - encourages resolution of concerns by informal means wherever possible. - addresses all points at issue and provides an effective response and appropriate redress where necessary. - resolves issues swiftly to established timescales, impartially and in a spirit of co-operation. - provides a fair investigation by an independent person where necessary. - respects, as appropriate, confidentiality. - ensures that the Governing Board regularly monitors complaints received by the school. - acts in accordance with the requirements of the General Data Protection Regulations (GDPR) and Data Protection Act 2018.

-Denton CP School prides itself on the quality of the teaching and the pastoral care we provide for our pupils.
-If parents, carers or members of the public have concerns they can expect the issues they raise to be treated seriously by the school and in accordance with this policy document.
+The school prides itself on the quality of the teaching and the pastoral care we provide for our pupils.
+If parents, carers or members of the public have concerns, they can expect the issues they raise to be treated seriously by the school and in accordance with this policy document.